karanbhandarkar/TwitterBotDetection/docs/results-and-concl.md

 |Ensembling|98.45|
 |Neural Network|99.98|

-### We see progressive improvement in classification with every model we try.
-With
+#### We see progressive improvement in classification with every model we try.

+The neural network has the best performance on the test set, as expected.